 Chloe Padilla was named Central's Female Student-Athlete of the Year.
 She played varsity soccer throughout high school and was team captain as a senior.
 Padilla also earned the first-team all-tournament and second-team all-district (3-AAA) awards.
 "One of the biggest honors that I have earned is that I was voted Most Athletic," she noted. a 4.0 GPA and was in the top 10 percent of her class.
-She was voted Who's Who by her teachers and advisors.
-Padilla has been in the since January.
-Health Occupational Student Association for two ed and is enrolled to go to years, serving as Vice President.
+She was voted Who's Who by her teachers and advi- Padilla has been in the since January.
+Health Occupational Stuyears, serving as Vice President.
 She also competed in the Upper East Tennessee Regional Competition and placed first in Researched Persuasive Speaking and competed in the Tennessee State Leadership Academically, Chloe had Conference in Nashville.

-As a personal trainer, she's worked every day before and after school and has volunteered at a local gym, Frankie's Body Shop, Padilla has been acceptthe University of Tennessee this fall.
+As a personal trainer, she's worked every day before and after school and has volunteered at a local gym, Frankie's Body Shop, Padilla has been acceptdent Association for two ed and is enrolled to go to the University of Tennessee this fall.
 She plans to get her bachelor's degree in Kinesiology, and then attend East Tennessee State University and get her doctoral degree in Physical Therapy.
+YOU ARE APPROVED!
+4500 CLINTON HIGHWAY - KNOXVILLE, TN 18651 686-7760 • CLAYTONMOTORCOMPANY.COM Carol A. Akerman, DPM Podiatrist-Foot Specialist Medicine and Surgery of the Foot 2725 Asbury Rd.